Menu

 Spanish tax residents are subject to wealth tax on their worldwide net assets, whereas non-Spanish tax residents - and therefore those who have obtained non-Spanish tax resident status under the Beckham Law - are subject to wealth tax only on their assets located in Spain.

-In this regard, it should be noted that for tax period 2022 onwards, shareholdings which at least 50% of the total assets of the company consists, directly or indirectly, of properties located in Spain, are subject to wealth tax.
+In this regard, it should be noted that for the tax period 2022 onwards, shareholdings which at least 50% of the total assets of the company consists, directly or indirectly, of properties located in Spain, are subject to wealth tax.

 What are the enhancements that the Spanish Start-Up Law introduces to the Beckham Law?